KHanghoj/epiPALEOMIX/README.md

 A Fast, Accurate, and Automatic pipeline for generating nucleosome and methylation maps from high throughput sequencing data underlying ancient samples.

-For a detailed description of the pipeline, please refer to [wiki](https://bitbucket.org/khanghoj/epiomix/wiki/Home); for questions, bug reports, and/or suggestions contact Kristian Hanghøj at k.hanghoej@snm.ku.dk.
+For a detailed description of the pipeline, please refer to [wiki](https://bitbucket.org/khanghoj/epiomix/wiki/Home); for questions, bug reports, and/or suggestions contact Kristian Hanghøj at k.hanghoej@snm.ku.dk

 ## Citation